cmcgravey/Banter_API/README.md

 *Input*
 ```
 {
-    "api_key": "xxxxxxxxx",
-    "worth": 35, (score increase from question)
-    "decrease": 5, (score decrease)
-    "text": "Over or Under 3.5 goals?",
+    "question_stage": "Pregame",
+    "label": "h2h",
+    "question": "Who is going to win?",
+    "Game_id": 12,
-    "opt1": "over",
+    "opt1": [
+        "Everton",
+        15,
+        6
+    ],
-    "opt2": "under",
+    "opt2": [
+        "Liverpool",
+        36,
+        14
+    ],
-    "opt3": "NULL",
+    "opt3": [
-    "time_designation": "PREGAME"
+        "Draw",
+        17,
+        6
+    ]
 }
 ```

 *Output*
 ```
 {
-    "text": "Over or Under 3.5 goals?",
-    "opt1": "over",
-    "opt2": "under",
-    "opt3": "NULL",
+    "text": "Who is going to win?",
+    "opts": ["Everton", "Liverpool", "Draw"],
     "questionID": 1,
-    "answer": "PENDING"
+    "answer": "PENDING",
+    "label": "h2h",
+    "stage": "Pregame"
 }
 ```

 This route requires a significant amount of information from the backend.
 When the route is called, each question is inserted into the database with an answer of 'PENDING'.
-Once the question is updated, this field will contain the actual answer, and can be used to determine the accuracy of user answers.
+Once the question is updated, this field will contain the option for the answer, and can be used to determine the accuracy of user answers.

 ###### **POST /api/questions/update/<question_id_slug>/**